ugisozols/docs/docs/trellis/master/remote-server-setup.md

 Trellis has two main [playbooks](http://docs.ansible.com/ansible/playbooks.html): `dev.yml` and `server.yml`.
 As mentioned in local development, Vagrant automatically runs the `dev.yml` playbook for us.

 For remote servers, you provision a server via the `server.yml` playbook.
-This leaves you with a server *prepared- to run a WordPress site, but without the actual codebase yet.
+This leaves you with a server *prepared* to run a WordPress site, but without the actual codebase yet.

 ## Deploy